Gimme Some Pointers!

 You are to output a human-readable version of the variable represented by the input followed by our variable c.
 For example:

-• *&& should output pointer to c, since working from right to left in *&&c, we reference c, reference it again, then dereference it to get it back down to one total reference.
+c, sincecjust represents the valuec. &should outputpointer to c, since&cdoes represent a pointer toc.&&&should outputpointer to pointer to pointer to c, since by having 3&s we've referencedc3 times.*&&should outputpointer to c, since working from right to left in*&&c, we referencec, reference it again, then dereference it to get it back down to one total reference.

 If, at any point, we dereference c itself (which shouldn't be possible), you should output not possible.
 An example of such a case would be *, which represents *c.